simu789/simulation_game/README.md

 # simulation_game
-Select the "projects" folder in "Create New Scene" to open the project.
+Select the "project" folder in "Create New Scene" to open the project.